GoZOo/Eventus/README.md

 * Add you can now select an image for a team
 * Add you can open restults in new tab thanks to a button
 * Add namespace in every files
+* Add date of last synchronization of matches is saved in DB
 * Evo you can add two different results links to a team
 * Evo you can't no longer pick sexe(s) for clubs
 * Evo some files and repositories have changed
 * Evo selected image are now display in pickers
 * Evo lot of optimizations in multiple files (Finder, PostHandler, Screens, etc...)
+* Evo Widget Dashboard has been remade

 ### 2.3.1